-Just as Customer Experience (CX) drives to understand how consumers interact with a company’s external environments, digital adoption platforms can determine how and to what extent employees interact with internal tools.
+Just as Customer Experience (CX) drives to understand how consumers interact with a company’s external environments, digital adoption platforms can determine how and to what extent employees interact with internal digital tools.
+It can also play a critical role in software adoption during employee onboarding and training and is a key component of your digital transformation strategy.

 First, it’s important to define and align with these two key terms: